Slain journalist's employer publishes email to family from Islamic State

 "After more than a year without contact, the Foleys received their first message from Jim’s captors on Nov.
 26, 2013, asking for money, fast," the publication added.

-"After the militants had proved to the Foleys and investigators that they were in fact holding Jim, they made their sole demand for a ransom of 100 million euros (about $132 million) or the release of unspecified prisoners held by the United States," it said.
+"After the militants had proved to the Foleys and investigators that they were in fact holding Jim, they made their sole demand for a ransom of 100 million euros (about 79.64 million pounds) or the release of unspecified prisoners held by the United States," it said.

 The Foleys did not hear back until the threatening email this month, GlobalPost said.